 This museum houses the largest collection of Lautrec’s works, illustrating his life and artistic ingenuity that captured the vibrant nightlife of Paris in the late 19th century.

-Today, Albi is proud of its classification as a UNESCO World Heritage Site, a recognition of its well-preserved historic center that offers a journey through time.
-The cobblestone streets, imposing cathedral and rich museums not only tell the story of Albi, but also invite visitors to explore and appreciate its tumultuous past and vibrant present.
+Today, Albi proudly holds its UNESCO World Heritage status, a recognition of its beautifully preserved historic center that feels like a journey through time.
+The cobbled streets, the towering cathedral, and the rich museums not only tell the story of Albi.
+They also invite visitors to explore and appreciate both its tumultuous past and its vibrant present.

 Frequently asked questions